Create Plants from CSV Data

 Jan, Feb, Mar, etc

-auto converts 3-letter month abbreviations and ranges to numbers:
+auto converts 3-letter month abbreviations and ranges to numbers when using the Bloom Calendar Component (in version 2.0.1):

 Parentheses

-ignore values in parentheses (a great way of commenting in the data).
+Land Kit ignores data values within parentheses (a great way of commenting in your data).

 Square Brackets

-ignores values in brackets as well (good for commenting in the data)
+Land Kit ignores values in brackets as well (also good for commenting in the data)

 Color names